The concept of crypto profit and loss is an easy one to grasp for those trading the asset. Whenever you sell or dispose of your cr...

 The protocol self-distributes inflation of FLOW tokens without dilution to all token holders and does not need any transactions.
 Inflation happens daily and does not depend on users’ actions.
 Inflation allows the application of the token into modern DeFi use cases without diluting holders.

 Flow also applies the single-responsibility principle (SRP) from software engineering.
-In other words, the protocol takes responsibility for the essential distribution functions and allows the Ethereum network to manage everything outside from that.
+In other words, the protocol takes responsibility for the essential distribution functions and allows the Ethereum network to manage everything outside of that.

 Notably, the FLOW inflation is commanded by so-called “Eras”.
-The first one is Genesis that lasts 60 days and is followed by 10 additional Eras, each lasting 365 days.
+The first one is Genesis which lasts 60 days and is followed by 10 additional Eras, each lasting 365 days.

 The daily inflation for the token supply starts at 1% during the Genesis Era and is halved at the end of every Era.